Blesmol/pfscf/docs/troubleshooting.md

 This chapter describes on how to overcome some reoccurring problems users might have.
 The list will be expanded in the future.

-??? note "The values in the right sidebar (xp, credits/gold, ...) are misplaced"

-	Chronicles for different scenarios might have sidebars with a different size and thus need some minor adaptions to the template configuration.
-	First check whether there already exists a specialized template for your scenario (`pfscf template list`) and try using that one.
-	If this does not help, you could either [try to fix the configuration yourself](templates.md) or send me the chronicle via [email](mailto:github@pecebe.de) and I will see what I can do.

 ??? note "All values on my chronicle are misplaced"

 	This can happen if your input chronicle PDF file has slightly different dimensions than expected.